asclepius/paulkulyk.com/blog/_posts/2008-11-18-grails-vs-rails-are-we-seriously-still-talking-about-this.markdown

 - grails
 - rails
 ---
 I had the [pleasure of meeting a local Grails enthusiast last night](http://twitter.com/jasonrudolph/status/1010492093 "Twitter / Jason Rudolph: Checking out @robertfischer's Grails presentation at TriJUG") who was new to the Triangle, but I was disappointed to see the same old argument spoil the show.
-The [Rails](http://jasonrudolph.com/blog/tag/rails/ "jasonrudolph.com/blog &raquo; Rails") vs. [Grails](http://jasonrudolph.com/blog/tag/grails/ "jasonrudolph.com/blog &raquo; Grails") debate is tired, and it's curiously - perhaps even [embarrassingly](http://enfranchisedmind.com/blog/2008/11/18/intro-to-grails-presentation-slides/#comment-33865 "Enfranchised Mind &raquo; &#8220;Intro to Grails&#8221; Presentation Slides") - unidirectional.
+The <a class="tag" href="#" name="jasonrudolph.com/blog &raquo; Rails">Rails</a> vs. <a class="tag" href="#" name="jasonrudolph.com/blog &raquo; Grails">Grails</a> debate is tired, and it's curiously - perhaps even [embarrassingly](http://enfranchisedmind.com/blog/2008/11/18/intro-to-grails-presentation-slides/#comment-33865 "Enfranchised Mind &raquo; &#8220;Intro to Grails&#8221; Presentation Slides") - unidirectional.
 I hereby call on the great philosophers to weigh in:

 [Philosopher, The First](http://www.youtube.com/watch?v=aMfr2CgIPhg "YouTube: Rodney King - Can We All Get Along...")